w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 can troubleshoot the behavior of every recorded request.

-Flag `recorded` has no restriction on it's mutations except that it can only be mutated when `span-id` was updated.
+Flag `recorded` has no restriction on it's mutations except that it can only be mutated when `parent-id` was updated.
 See section "Mutating the traceparent field".
 However there are set of suggestions that will increase vendors interoperability.